mmihannes1/FlutterDevelopment/README.md

 # FlutterDevelopment
-Assignment and project from a summer course in flutter.
+Assignments and a project from a summer course in flutter.